 Oh my yes.
 I remember the first story I ever wrote was back in first grade about a little boy who loved a little girl so much they grew together until the day they married knowing all along that their souls were born to be together.
 Many would eye-roll that or judge it but it's the mind I was given...I'm not wasting it!
 Now, the first book I ever published?
 That's something I'll never forget!
 BreathHealer Book I is still a great love story for me because it incorporates so much of my past in it.
 It was also the first story I'd ever finished and stepped forward with, into a 275-page novel.
 This was back in 2009, so quite a few years back but it sparked a fire within me.
 I will forever write, read, and dream in books.

 What is your writing process?

 My writing process starts with me scribbling on paper in a brainstorming type fashion or waking up and jotting down whats shouting at me from my subconscious.
 It's amazing what you can hear if you're still enough to listen.
 I get many story ideas (usually upon waking as I come out of my REM cycle) and then I will begin my favorite part, character creation!
-I wait until a name flows into my mind, I write it in the middle of a sheet of paper and then I brainstorm and write non-stop all of the attributes to the person, what happens to them, why, how they look, how old they are, what they feel, etc., etc., etc. It's a crazy process if anyone was to witness it, but it's my crazy.
+I wait until a name flows into my mind, I write it in the middle of a sheet of paper and then I brainstorm and write non-stop all of the attributes to the person, what happens to them, why, how they look, how old they are, what they feel, etc., etc., etc. It's a crazy process if anyone was to witness it, but it's my "crazy".
 For me, brainstorming really works and sets a good foundation for the start to a new novel.
 Many things build and change from there, this creative process is absolutely wonderful...and slightly exhausting, but I wouldn't change it.
-It works for me...and admittedly is so satisfying.
+It works for me...and admittedly is so satisfying because it feels like freedom.
 I think most of us have an inner artist and sometimes we just have to let him/her have free reign at times.

 Describe your desk